Studies in English

 • history taking and examination of 2-3 patients, taking basic laboratory tests

-• writing outpatient departmenti report
+• writing outpatient department report

 • getting acquainted with basic principles of prevention and specific prophylaxis